1 Linear Regression

 Reflecting on our long discussion up to this point, we should take note of some of the potential pitfalls that lurk in the use of linear regression.

-3. We showed in our discussion above that linear regression problem has a solution when the matrix \(D=X^{\intercal}X\) is invertible, and this happens when the columns of \(D\) are linearly independent.
-When working with real data, which is messy, we could have a situation in which the features we are studying are, in fact, dependent – but because of measurement error, the samples that we collected aren’t.
-In this case, the matrix \(D\) will be “close” to being non-invertible, although formally still invertible.
+We showed in our discussion above that the linear regression problem has a solution when the matrix \(D=X^{\intercal}X\) is invertible, and this happens when the columns of \(X\) are linearly independent.
+When working with real data, which is messy, we could have a situation in which the features we are studying are, in fact, dependent – but because of measurement error, the samples that we collected need not be.
+As a result, the matrix \(D\) will be “close” to being non-invertible, although formally still invertible.
 In this case, computing \(D^{-1}\) leads to numerical instability and the solution we obtain is very unreliable.

 1.7.2 Simpson’s Effect